 CHILDREN: ♦♦♦♦♦ – This is an excellent site for children, as they can simply pick up some wonderful ammonites without the dangers of cliffs or the sea.
 It also makes a wonderful family walk.

 ACCESS: ♦♦♦♦♦ – Access is very easy, with parking right next to the fields and public footpaths.
 However, the best time to visit is after the fields have been freshly ploughed.

-TYPE: – Fossils are found in the farm fields, which are regularly ploughed.
+TYPE: – Fossils are found in the farm fields, which are ploughed annually.
 They come to the surface and can be picked up easily.
 There are public footpaths in and around the fields.

 The Moolham Lane end of the footpath is very fossiliferous and the edges of this huge field are also worthy of consideration.
-It is best to collect after ploughing, when fresh material is brought to the surface and when crops are not actively growing.
+It is certainly best to collect after ploughing, when fresh material is brought to the surface and when crops are not actively growing.
 Keep to the footpaths and do not tread over the fields if prior permission has not been granted to do so.

-The ammonites are mostly of Dactylioceras, Harpoceras and Hildoceras, and are strewn over the entire surface of the field.
-Most are complete, although the largest specimens are often broken due to ploughing, but it is possible to find complete ones with careful searching.
-The number of specimens obtainable at the site is large, but we do urge sensible collecting, allowing others to also benefit from the location.
+The ammonites are mostly of Dactylioceras sp, Harpoceras sp and Hildoceras sp, and are strewn over the entire surface of the field.
+Most are complete, although the largest specimens are often broken due to modern ploughing methods but it is possible to find complete ones with careful searching.
+The number of specimens obtainable at the site is quite large, but we do urge sensible collecting, allowing others to also benefit from the location.